ParryZhuo/ProblemSolvingApp/README.md

 a template to break problems into smaller/easier ones, then to break those sub-problems into even smaller ones continuing this process until the problems are at a manageable level.

 • Programmed in Python.
-Implemented using double linked lists and DFS/BFS(AKA breadth first/ depth first search)
+Implemented a tree using double linked lists and traversed through this tree using DFS/BFS(AKA breadth first/ depth first search)

 • Explored and implemented a variety of data-structures while creating previous iterations of this app including dictionaries, hash tables, and many ways of using arrays